 Properties of Integers

-While all questions in the quantitative section of GMAT refer to Real Numbers by default, many questions further classify the number as being an Integer, or as belonging to a subset of integers.
+While all questions in the quantitative sections of GMAT, GRE and SAT refer to Real Numbers by default, many questions further classify the number as being an Integer, or as belonging to a subset of integers.
 Hence knowing the properties of integers is an important part of your GMAT preparation.

 The easiest way to understand an integer is as a number that does not require a decimal point.